himorishige/noren/README.md

 A fast, lightweight PII (Personally Identifiable Information) masking and tokenization library built on **Web Standards**.

+Noren (暖簾) is a fast, lightweight PII masking library that protects data at your application's "edge".
+Like the Japanese "noren"
+(shop curtain) that hangs at an entrance to provide privacy, Noren instantly masks sensitive data like PII and API keys within data streams before they reach your core system.

 It is designed to run in various JavaScript environments that support web standards, including server-side Node.js, edge computing platforms like Cloudflare Workers, Deno, and Bun.

 > **Status: Alpha**